chacehoo/maomao_web/content/research/research_overview.md

 Currently, our lab is focusing on:
 - Low-carbon building technologies for energy efficiency, flexibility, and climate resilience
 - Grid-interactive smart buildings and communities
-- Modelling, optimization, and optimal control of building, district, and urban energy systems
+- Modelling, estimation, optimization, and control of building, district, and urban energy systems
-- Modelling, optimization, and optimal control of HVAC&R systems
+- Modelling, estimation, optimization, and control of HVAC&R systems
 - Data analytics and machine learning for buildings
 - Uncertainty analysis for buildings
 - Occupant behavior in buildings